ShobhitManiar/btdx/README.md

 [![PyPI Latest Release](https://img.shields.io/pypi/v/btdx.svg)](https://pypi.org/project/btdx/)

 The **btdx** library is designed to interact with the **Milton Keynes' BT Data Exchange Platform**.
-This README provides a guide on how to install, set up, and effectively use the `DX`.
+This README provides a guide on how to install, set up, and effectively use the `DX` class.

+<div align="center" >🤝 Show your support - give a ⭐️ if you find this library useful</div>

 ## Table of Contents
 - [Installation](#installation)